 They understood that it would take some effort to change the mindset of the sales people and we came up with the following to fully increase awareness:

 The Academy should be active for 2 month, with launch of one campaign each month.
 At the end of the 2nd month the academy hereby would include 2 campaigns.
 Each campaign should consist of 4 learning content versions – with launch of one new version each week.
 When launching the 4th and last learning content version in each campaign, a competition/sales certification is also published as part of the campaign.
 Each learning content version should include one video, which of course should be of short length, and should include approximately 3 questions for the practice session for the topic.
 Microlearning campaign plan

-In text the campaign plan hereby looked like this:
+In text the campaign plan would look like this:

 Mo 1 – Campaign 1 launch of the Academy